 According to the US Department of Veterans Affairs, "Nearly one-third of Oregon's homeless people are veterans...Oregon is part of a DVA network that includes Alaska, Idaho and Washington.
 This network reported the highest percentage of homeless veterans hospitalized for mental health reasons [in 2004] (47.5 percent), which is almost 23 percentage points higher than the DVA's national average (27.9 percent).
 The [regional VA] network ranked fifth in the nation for the percentage of homeless veterans with acute psychiatric disorders (27.9 percent) and fourth in the nation for admissions of homeless veterans with substance abuse problems (60 percent, which is nearly double the national average of 35.3 percent)."

 As veterans of the Vietnam War, or service during the Vietnam era and the Persian Gulf War, the officers, directors and staff of COVO have made a decision to help those veterans in Central and Eastern Oregon who are homeless, at risk of being homeless, or among the working poor.
+One of the things we've done is helped them sell commercial surety bonds to local businesses and earn some extra income.

 If you are experiencing these kinds of events, you should contact the nearest VA Medical Center at 1-800-949-1004 and make an appointment to be seen there, or at the nearest VA Primary Care Clinic.
 If you live in Central or Eastern Oregon, COVO can help you with the process.
 Call us at 541-383-2793.